rpshadow162008/Getting-and-Cleaning-Data/CodeBook.md

-## Getting and Cleaning Data Project
+## Getting and Cleaning Data

-Heather Wade
+Clyde Alino

 ### Description
 Additional information about the variables, data and transformations used in the course project for the Johns Hopkins Getting and Cleaning Data course.